Manifesto

 Speech

-Free expression is not a nicety; it is error-correction infrastructure.
+Free expression is error-correction infrastructure.
 A country that cannot say what is broken cannot fix it.
 We defend the liberty to publish, to question, to organise and to be wrong in public without permission.
 Several entries on this map exist precisely because these liberties are being narrowed quietly, by infrastructure rather than by argument.

 The future